 Your migration to Uptime Practice will be planned and managed by an Uptime Project Manager.
 Your Project Manager will work closely with you to build your cloud environment and migrate your applications, data and email to the cloud, and train your team on working in the cloud.
 Click here to learn more.

 While we hope to be your cloud service provider for a very long time, all Uptime services are month-to-month, and you cancel your service at any time.
-You may notice that our terms and conditions clearly state that any and all data you store in our cloud is your property.
-Should you ever cancel we will be helpful and cooperative to return your data to you, either by secure Internet download or shipping your data to you on an encrypted hard drive.
-(We’ll just charge for the cost of incidentals, such as shipping.)
+You will notice that our terms and conditions clearly state that any and all data you store in our cloud is your property.
+Should you ever cancel we will be helpful and cooperative to return your data to you by shipping your data to you on an encrypted hard drive.

 Uptime Practice includes all necessary Microsoft software including Windows Server, Microsoft Office, Microsoft Exchange and Microsoft SQL Server.
 Uptime Practice will host your existing/third-party software including your practice management software, billing and accounting software, document management and other software.
 Uptime does not provide or license non-Microsoft software: You must provide licensing for non-Microsoft software.

 Very reliable.
 Uptime Practice includes a financially-backed 99.99% uptime guarantee.
 (It is, after all, the name of our company.)
-To deliver this we’ve built a world-class infrastructure that spans four data centers throughout the US.
-Our data centers are SAS70 Type II audited and compliant.
+To deliver this we’ve built a world-class infrastructure in SSAE16 audited and compliant data centers.

 Very secure.
 Lawyers have an ethical responsibility to take steps to ensure that their clients’ data is securely stored and remains confidential.
 As a cloud service provider for the legal industry, Uptime shares this responsibility.
 We’ve built our cloud infrastructure from the ground up with security in mind.
 Physical security, anti-hacker security, intrusion prevention, military-grade encryption.
 With Uptime Practice you’ll have the same level of security as commercial banks and other fortune-500 companies.